JohannesBuchner/askcarl/docs/lightgmm.rst

 * supports weighted observations
 * can be converted into a scikit-learn GaussianMixture

-The name is an hommage to the much more famous LightGBM library.
+The name is an homage to the much more famous LightGBM library.
 LightGMM makes Gaussian mixture models fast.

 Method